 Lombardi studied piano as a child and when he was eleven he entered the “G. Rossini” conservatory in Pesaro, Italy, where he then studied saxophone.
-At the age of nineteen he graduated and began touring with different bands throughout Europe and overseas performing in jazz clubs, theaters and concert halls, meanwhile studying composition and jazz arranging with Massimo Morganti.
+At the age of nineteen he graduated and moved to Sydney, Australia, where he performed with the Sydney Wind Symphony Orchestra.
+In 2009 he left Australia and started touring throughout Europe with his own quartet as well as with other bands, meanwhile studying composition and jazz arranging with Massimo Morganti.

 In 2014 he published “Going Nowhere (Enjoying the Ride)”, which was very well received by critics, describing the music as genuine, joyful and serene.
 One of the tracks (Circular Quay) also earned an honorable mention in the 2014 edition of the International Songwriting Competition.